“If anyone does not provide for his relatives, and especially for his immediate family, he has denied the faith and is worse than an unbeliever.”

 Emmett: Em spins a yarn in a voice that unravels as it gets longer.
 His wife’s kicked him out of the house, and she froze his card, and it’s fucking humiliating, but he knows he deserves it…

-GM: The receptionist skeptically looks the young man over for a moment… he doesn’t look the age of your typical married homeowner.
-She still accepts the cash, though, albeit with a $100 deposit that won’t be refunded if the room gets trashed or cops get involved.
+GM: The receptionist skeptically looks Em over for a moment… the 24-year-old looks younger than your typical married homeowner.
+She still accepts the cash, though, albeit with a $100 deposit.
+She says it won’t be refunded if the room gets trashed or cops get called.

 Emmett: On the bright side, if either comes to pass, the deposit will be the least of his problems.
 He gives his name as Albert Marlowe and moves on upstairs.